JieSun1990/Predicting_Japanese_Encephalitis/README.md

 - Urban/Rural category: 'UR'
 - Elevation: 'Elv'

-1 Y variable: FOI.
+1 **Y variable**:
+- Force of infection (FOI).

 Note that FOI's range is between 0 to 0.5.
 You can understand this as a kind of probability, but there is an upper limit to the FOI in this dataset.

 Detailed data description can be found [here](https://github.com/m2man/JERFOUCRU/tree/master/Writing%20Documents).